ATCC-Bioinformatics/genome_portal_api/README.md

 for line in annotations.split("\n"): print(line)
 ```
-The output from the above code block prints each link of the .gbk file.
+The output from the above code block prints each line of the .gbk file.
 ```
 LOCUS       assembly_128666ac42774942_1 1513871 bp    DNA     circular BCT 30-APR-2024
 DEFINITION  Liberibacter crescens ATCC® BAA-2481™, contig 1.